 (1)(c): 5 years for misdemeanors other than a class 1 misdemeanor of unlawful sexual contact or sexual assault in the 3rd degree if the offender has no subsequent convictions for unlawful sexual behavior.

-Within 7 days of becoming a temporary or permanent resident; 7 days of changing the address
+Within 5 business days of becoming a temporary or permanent resident; 5 business days of changing address

 Yes